Behind The Scenes

 When & How

-It all started a couple years ago when local businessman James Varner worked with local businesses and the Chamber of Commerce to create several animated displays around Andrews.
+It all started a several years ago when local businessman James Varner worked with local businesses and the Chamber of Commerce to create several animated displays around Andrews.

-Last year during Christmas, I became interested in during a display at our home.
+During Christmas 2006, I became interested in during a display at our home.
 First I downloaded the software from Light-O-Rama.
-Then I watched 100's of videos, both on there site, and from links at PlanetChristmas.
+Then I watched 100's of videos, both on their site, and from links at PlanetChristmas.
 I adopted several ideas for my show, including a mega-tree and roof snowflakes (from Jeff Trykoski's Site in Frisco).

 Then came the important part- the 'after Christmas' sales on lights at Walmart, Westlake Hardware, Home Depot, and Lowes.
 I didn't know how many lights I would eventually use, but at 75% off, it's the best time to buy.

-We have over 240,000 lights, of which around half will be used in our initial show for 2007.
+We have over 240,000 lights, of which around half was used in our initial show for 2007.

 Next came the hardware.
 Fortunately, Light-O-Rama has a great sale in July, so we were able to acquire 23 16-channel controllers, for a total of 368 channels of animation.
 Over the next few months we found the FM transmitter on Ebay, and setup the dedicated computer that runs the show.